Skip to main content

 What's next

-DigiCert recommends that developers take precautions with the code signing process and protect the private key associated with their signing certificate.
+DigiCert recommends that developers take precautions with the code signing process and protect the private key for their signing certificate.
 See Protect private keys: Code signing best practices.